 - Do I have new muscle aches (myalgias) that I cannot attribute to another health condition?

-If you respond “yes” to any of these questions, do not come to campus.
+If the answer to any of these questions is “yes”, do not come to campus.

 Stay at least six feet (about 2 arms’ length) away from other people whenever possible.